ERP Failures and common mistakes in choosing ERP

-ERP is a critical software and chances of ERP failures are always with it.
+ERP is critical software and the chances of ERP failures are always with it.
 ERP is a ballgame, not many people play it well.
 But, what is even worse, some don’t know they aren’t playing well, there are many reasons for ERP failures.
 Choosing an ERP solution is another ballgame, whose story is no different.
-Many of us must have read articles on how to choose an ERP, what parameters to look for while approaching vendors, partners or solution providers, what common ERP failures needed to keep an eye on.
-But not many really emphasized on the commonplace misconceptions or mistakes made while choosing an ERP.
-Let’s address a few common mistakes made while an organization chooses an ERP.
+Many of us must have read articles on how to choose an ERP, what parameters to look for while approaching vendors, partners, or solution providers, and what common ERP failures needed to keep an eye on.
+But not many emphasized the commonplace misconceptions or mistakes made while choosing an ERP.
+Let’s address a few common mistakes made when an organization chooses an ERP.

 - Engaging The Essential Resources:

 Companies fail to understand the importance of an ERP implementation project and possible ERP failures.
 Many times, the right resources are not included.
 Organizations do not plan well in advance for the activities and tasks needed through the implementation.
 The solution provider is well equipped with all the tools to be able to deliver as per the timeline, but companies need to reciprocate likewise as well.
 All of this results in the quality of implementation delivery and removes the chances of ERP Failures.
 And then the solution provider, or at times the ERP technology takes the blame.

 The best way to avoid ERP failures from happening is to set priorities right from the beginning.
 Organizations should engage crucial team members from the very start.
 ERP tools touch all the forefronts of your company, so it is essential to have people from all the various departments participate in the process.

 Some ERP vendors claim to have their products easy to install, and once installed the company can run on it flawlessly.
 Well, it never really works that way.
 The next common misconception we’ll talk about is the implementation timeline.